jackmedda/FA4GCF/README.md

 We provide an improved modularization for datasets (perturbed and non), models based on torch-geometric, and sampling policies.
-FA4GCF relies better on the tools provided by [Recbole](https://github.com/RUCAIBox/RecBole) compared with GNNUERS, such as (i) integrating a GNN inside the augmentation model, instead of manually writing a perturbed version, (ii) adopting a trainer that extends a PyTorch module to perform the augmentation process, (iii) using a specific interface to manage the sampling policies and the possibility to add a sampling policy as a mere class method applied on the user or item set.
+Compared with GNNUERS, FA4GCF better incorporates [Recbole](https://github.com/RUCAIBox/RecBole), such as (i) dynamically integrating the GNNs with an augmentation model, instead of manually writing a perturbed version, (ii) adopting a trainer that extends a PyTorch module to perform the augmentation process, (iii) using a specific interface to manage the sampling policies and the possibility to add a sampling policy as a mere class method applied on the user or item set.